miemiy/Devices-docs/surface-hub/install-manage-surface-hub-3-compute-cartridge.md

 ### Manual cleanup of stale Intune device records for upgraded Surface Hub devices

-If you registered a Surface Hub 2S with Intune or other MDM provider before transitioning it to the Microsoft Teams Rooms on Windows platform, you might encounter a "stale" device record.
+If you registered a Surface Hub 2S with Intune or other MDM provider before upgrading it with a Surface Hub 3 Compute Cartridge, you might encounter a "stale" device record.
 This situation occurs when the original device object in Intune remains, even after a new record is created for the Teams Rooms platform.

 Although this stale record doesn't interfere with Intune-based management of the upgraded Surface Hub device, we recommend removal of these outdated entries to maintain directory cleanliness.